 Chromatic Aberrations

-Very minor CA as with most prime lenses, but there is some longitudinal CA in the out of focus foreground and background.
-Again you can see some more samples in those beach shots above.
-You can see sometimes there is red or green fringing on the bokeh.
+There is very minor CA, as with most prime lenses, but there is some longitudinal CA in the out-of-focus foreground and background.
+Again, you can see some more samples in those beach shots above.
+You can see that sometimes red or green fringing is present on the bokeh.

 Bokeh – Technical Look

-Bokeh has an interesting behavior on the 35mm f1.4.
-Because Fujifilm allowed a fairly strong field curvature this causes some interesting character to the way the bokeh can render on close and medium distant objects.
+Bokeh behaves interestingly on the 35mm f1.4.
+Fujifilm allowed a fairly strong field curvature, which gives the bokeh some interesting character in rendering close and medium-distance objects.

-There is a little bit of green fringing on some of the bokeh balls in some situations.
-There is also some pretty strong cats eye.
+In some situations, a little bit of green is fringing on some of the bokeh balls.
+There are also some pretty strong cat eyes.

-Fujinon still uses glass for the aspherical element on these older lenses and this often causes onion ringing in the bokeh.
-The glass has to be polished and ground down and this process naturally leaves behind some ridging.
-I think this is why all the big designers are moving over to polycarbonate aspherical lenses since they can be molded or pressed into shape with zero flaws.
-I honestly think Fujifilm could benefit from this since a lot of their lenses do have sloppy bokeh balls.
-It’s sort of the one flaw I see people talking about the most.
+Fujinon still uses glass for the aspherical element on these older lenses, which often causes onion ringing in the bokeh.
+The glass must be polished and ground down, leaving some ridging behind.
+This is why all the big designers are moving to polycarbonate aspherical lenses, which can be molded or pressed into shape with zero flaws.

-The XF 35mm f1.4 does not have bad onion ringing to it, but it does have some skin to the outer layer of the bokeh balls but as you can see from the samples above, it’s not really an issue and you’ll only see it if you’re really looking for it.
+The XF 35mm f1.4 does not have bad onion ringing, but it does have some skin on the outer layer of the bokeh balls, as you can see from the samples above.
+It’s not really an issue, and you’ll only see it if you’re really looking for it.

 Art & Character

-There is a magic that can happen with the right formulas that in my opinion are far more important than just technical specs.
+The right formulas can create magic, which is far more important than just technical specs.
 This lens is known to possess such magic.

-That being said, some technical performance is important and a lens that performance with consistency and reliability in some professions can be more important than the art & character.
-So this is something that you always have to keep and mind when building out your kit.
+That being said, some technical performance is important, and a lens that performance with consistency and reliability in some professions can be more important than the art & character.
+So, you must always keep this in mind when building out your kit.

 Color & Bokeh Rendering

-The color rendering of this lens is just awesome.
+This lens’s color rendering is just awesome.
 It has such a great contrast and such nice clarity.
-The images just punch you with so much detail and tonal information and the colors and bokeh always feel so deep and rich.
+The images punch you with so much detail and tonal information, and the colors and bokeh always feel deep and rich.

-Then there is that field curvature working to an advantage.
+Then, there is that field curvature working to an advantage.
 It tends to push the center background further than the edges to create this illusion of even more depth.
-It’s weird how it works and very unique to this lens but you can really see it in a lot of the shots.
-This is a look you will not get with the 35mm f2 or fancy new lenses like the Nikon Z 50mm.
-Even if you stop down both at f2, this lens still has some magic that other lens doesn’t have.
+It’s weird how it works and is unique to this lens and many classic lenses, but you can see it in many shots.
+You will not get this look with the Fuji 35mm f2 or fancy new lenses like the Nikon 50mm f1.8.
+Even if you stop down both at f2, this lens still has some magic that other lenses don’t have.
 Although the XF35mm f2 does do contrast and clarity a little better.

-I say that because a lot of people say if you shoot stopped down you can just get the f2, but even then they still have different rendering.
+I say that because a lot of people say if you shoot stopped down, you can just get the f2, but even then, they still have different renderings.
 It’s not just about sharpness.

 Micro-Contrast

-This is the big thing you always get from Fujifilm primes.
+Micro-contrast is a big thing you always get from the older Fujifilm primes.
 This is why I shoot Fujifilm.
-I have several Canon, Sony and Nikon lenses now and none of them perform this way.
-Except for a few of the Zeiss lenses for the Sony system.
+I have several Canon, Sony, and Nikon lenses now, and none of them perform this way, except for a few of the Zeiss lenses.

-But man, this is it.
-This is one of their best most classic rendering lenses.
+This is one of their best, most classic rendering lenses and one of my favorite lenses.

 Fujinon 35mm f1.4 Review | Bottom Line

-Should you still buy this lens even though it’s not perfect and doesn’t have perfect sharpness and perfect animal eye AF tracking magic?
+Should you still buy this lens even though it’s not perfect, doesn’t have perfect sharpness, and has perfect animal eye AF tracking magic?

-If you really want to experience what the Fujifilm system is all about, this is the lens you have to have.
+If you want to experience the Fujifilm system, this is the lens you need.

-It’s not the best lens in the world technically, but it just has so much character and produces a truly unique look that will leave you completely addicted.
+It’s not technically the best lens in the world, but it has so much character and produces a unique look that will leave you completely addicted.

-Autofocus can be a little clunky in low light but it’s more than fast enough for tracking simple motions as you can see from all my photos of my kids.
-You probably don’t want to use this lens for video shooting with on an on-camera mic since it does make some noise, nor is it really built for video shooting.
+Autofocus can be a little clunky in low light, but it’s more than fast enough for tracking simple motions, as you can see from all my photos of my kids.
+You probably don’t want to use this lens with an on-camera mic for video shooting since it makes some noise, nor is it built for video shooting.

 Fujinon 35mm f1.4 Sample Photos

-Fujinon 35mm f1.4 Sample photos are taken with various cameras over the years.
-If you like the color editing you can check out the Lightroom Presets.
+Fujinon 35mm f1.4 Sample photos have been taken with various cameras over the years.
+You can check out the Lightroom Presets if you like the color editing.

 I try to keep my review photos a little more pedestrian, but let me know if you want to see more street or landscape work.